rpcme/aws-and-infineon-xmc4800-workshop/Lab2.md

                GPIO_write(Board_GPIO_LED2, Board_GPIO_LED_ON);
            }
    ```
-5. Run the CCS project again.
+5. Run the DAVE project again.
 You will notice the led alternating on what is marked D8 and D9 on the development board.

 [Next Lab](./Lab3.md)